Comparing Zero Interest Credit Card Offers

 With a decent 0% intro APR length of 15 months on both purchases and balance transfers, this card matches its competitors and even surpasses in one respect – its ability to partner with Chase Sapphire cards and benefit from those cards' point boosts on the Chase Ultimate Rewards travel portal.
 The $150 cash back after a $500 spend in 3 months is also competitive.
 Also, there are no rotating categories to contend with or required quarterly sign-ups.

-With a high variable go-to rate of 16.74%-25.49% APR, the Freedom Unlimited isn't the best choice for carrying a balance after the intro offers end.
-You can also do better with 1.5% back on all purchases.
+With a high variable go-to rate of 16.99%-25.74% APR, the Freedom Unlimited isn't the best choice for carrying a balance after the intro offers end.
+You can also do better with 1.5% back for certain categories of purchases.

 Bottom Line: The Chase Freedom Unlimited's 0% intro APR offer is the right choice for a consumer with a moderate amount of debt.
 The sign-up bonus and ongoing rewards are competitive, but the go-to rate isn't ideal for someone who plans to carry a balance beyond the end of the 0% offer.

 With a fun double your cash back at year end, this card can earn you up to $600 in cash back your first year with its 5% back on select categories up to the quarterly maximum of $1,500 in purchases after activating.
 That's $75 back each quarter with a $500 monthly spend and $300 at the end of the year.
 Make sure to take advantage of this if you plan on doing your Christmas shopping on Amazon.com this year.